GNOME/pango/docs/migrating.md

 ### PangoAttribute changes

-`PangoAttribute` is no longer defined with different structs, but is an opaque type with getters for the different types of value.
+[struct@Pango.Attribute] is no longer defined with different structs, but is an opaque type with getters for the different types of value.
 To set the range of an attribute use [method@Pango.Attribute.set_range].
 To define your own attribute types, use [func@Pango.AttrType.register].

 Some of the existing attribute types have seen changes as well.
-All the color-related attributes now take a [struct@PangoColor] argument in their constructor.
+All the color-related attributes now take a [struct@Pango.Color] argument in their constructor.
+Alpha attributes have been removed, since [struct@Pango.Color] now contains an alpha field.

 The line-related attributes have been reorganized.
 There is now a [enum@Pango.LineStyle] enumeration that can be applied to underlines, overlines and strikethroughs, and a separate [enum@Pango.UnderlinePosition] enumeration.
-Alpha attributes have been removed, since [struct@Pango.Color] now contains an alpha field.

 ### Markup changes